HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 wood preservative creosote, called Renardine (known colloquially as ‘fox

-cats, moles and even badgers until it was banned by MAFF relatively
+cats, moles and even badgers until it was banned by MAFF (now DEFRA) relatively

 recently.
 In March 2003, MAFF banned the sale, stocking and